Leroy Grumman: Management style

 Despite his innate shyness, Grumman's management style included a "hands-on" approach where he could talk comfortably with both executives and factory floor workers.
 His relationship with Swirbul was unusual.
 They resolved early in their partnership to work out of one office; both men further pledged that any problems or conflicts that arose between them would not fester, and that neither man would leave the office until they came to an understanding.

 During an unusually hectic period in the summer of 1944, Grumman sought a release from tension in a unique manner.
 Seeking out company test pilot Selden "Connie" Converse, he asked for a check out in a "hot ship": the front line F6F Hellcat.
 After a 10-minute cockpit check, Grumman waved Converse away, started the engine and was soon taxiing down the runway and into the air on a half-hour joy ride.
-Even though he hadn't flown for years, like he had in the past, when things built up, he would "take his troubles upstairs and leave them there."
+Even though he hadn't flown for years, as he had in the past, when things built up, he would "take his troubles upstairs and leave them there."
 The factory test pilots observed that Grumman had the flaps down as he taxied back to the flight line, and insisted that he pay the standard $1.00 fine for a flight infraction.
 Grumman stuffed a five-dollar bill into the party fund container, confiding that it was to make up "for things he'd done in the air that they hadn't seen."